 During the ageing process the leydig cells are exposed to more oxidative stress which damages the leydig cells inhibiting testosterone levels.

-Research dictates that low levels testosterone also decrease the amount of antioxidants which protect the testes from free radicals.
+Qualified research dictates that low levels testosterone also decrease the amount of antioxidants which protect the testes from free radicals.

 Therefore, we are stuck in a viscous circle.